 Shopping for a home is never easy, but it’s not even fun when you don’t have good credit.
 Poor-credit homebuyers often face the prospect of acquiring an unexciting home with an unaffordable mortgage — unless they know about Federal Housing Administration (FHA) loans.
 An FHA home loan answers all your bad credit, home-buying woes, and here’s why.

 The Basics of FHA Loans

 However, FHA loans tend to be more accessible to more homebuyers because the FHA insures them.
-If you obtain an FHA mortgage and fail to make payments to your bank, the FHA will repay your bank, instead.
+If you obtain an FHA mortgage and fail to pay your bank, the FHA will repay your bank instead.
 Thus, banks are more willing to give larger mortgages to riskier borrowers — like those with bad credit or low income — because the FHA has plenty of money to make good on its guarantees.

-Called a mortgage insurance premium (MIP), the fee is only about 1.75 percent of your loan amount, paid upfront; there is also a modest ongoing fee that accompanies every monthly mortgage payment.
+Called a mortgage insurance premium (MIP), the fee is only about 1.75 percent of your loan amount, paid upfront; a modest ongoing fee accompanies every monthly mortgage payment.
 However, the opportunity to buy a house often outweighs these charges levied by the FHA.

 The Benefits of FHA Loans

 With conventional home loans, lenders expect you to make a down payment of 5 to 20 percent of the home’s sale price — but the higher, the better.
 With FHA loans, you don’t have to exceed a down payment of 3.5 percent.